TEALSK12/apcsa-public/curriculum/README.md

   C. Explain how the result of program code changes, given a change to the initial code.
   D. Describe the initial conditions that must be met for a program segment to work as intended or described.

-    *Curriculum Example of Skill 5.?:* In Lesson ?.?,
+    *Curriculum Example of Skill 5.A:* In Lesson 3.12, students are tasked with starting a program that will be finished by partner, with the only communication between them being well-commented code.

 #### AP Exam Preparation
 All of the Unit tests are in the AP exam format.
 In classes where many students will take the exam, instructors should gradually adjust the testing environment to mimic that of the exam: